spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 ## Custom inputs

 Sometimes you might want to pass some additional data to your policy input.
-For example, you may want to pass the `configuration` data from the Terraform plan, the result of a third-party API or tool call.
+For example, you may want to pass the `configuration` data from the OpenTofu/Terraform plan, the result of a third-party API or tool call.
 You can do that by generating a JSON file with the data you need at the root of your project.
 The file name must follow the pattern `$key.custom.spacelift.json` and must represent a valid JSON _object_.
 The object will be merged with the rest of the input data, as `input.third_party_metadata.custom.$key`.
 Be aware that the file name is case-sensitive.
-Below are two examples, one exposing Terraform configuration and the other exposing the result of a third-party security tool.
+Below are two examples, one exposing OpenTofu/Terraform configuration and the other exposing the result of a third-party security tool.

 !!!
 Tip
     To learn more about integrating security tools with Spacelift using custom inputs, please refer to our [blog post](https://spacelift.io/blog/integrating-security-tools-with-spacelift){: rel="nofollow"}.

-### Example: exposing Terraform configuration to the plan policy
+### Example: exposing OpenTofu/Terraform configuration to the plan policy

-Let's say you want to expose the Terraform configuration to the plan policy to ensure that only the "blessed" modules are used to provision resources.
+Let's say you want to expose the OpenTofu/Terraform configuration to the plan policy to ensure that only the "blessed" modules are used to provision resources.
 You would then add the following command to the list of [`after_plan` hooks](../stack/stack-settings.md#customizing-workflow):

 ```bash
 terraform show -json spacelift.plan | jq -c '.configuration' > configuration.custom.spacelift.json